SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 => cds deploy
 ```

-During deployment this time you should see an extra message:
+During deployment this time you should see extra messages:

 ```
  > filling my.bookshop.Authors from db/csv/my.bookshop-Authors.csv